shrinerb/shrine/doc/migrating_storage.md

-# Migrating to Another Storage
+# Migrating to Different Storage

 While your application is live in production and performing uploads, it may happen that you decide you want to change your storage (the `:store`).
 Shrine